ucb-stat133/stat133-fall-2017/labs/lab11-regex-basics.md

 ![](lab11-images/ugly_map-1.png)

-Althouth the previous call shows the dots with the right latitude and longitude coordinates, there's no visual cues that let us perceive the information in *geographical* way.
+Althouth the previous call shows the dots with the right latitude and longitude coordinates, there's no visual cues that let us perceive the information in a *geographical* way.

 Instead of displaying a *naked* `plot()`, we can use the package `"RgoogleMaps"` which is one the several packages available in R to plot maps.